Playing for Keeps (1986 film): Plot

 18-year-old Danny d'Angelo, an alumnus of Benjamin Franklin High School in New York City, lives in an apartment with his mother and a charitable sister named Marie.
 One day in July, he discovers they have inherited the Hotel Majestic, a long-closed facility in Bethany, Pennsylvania — and along with it, $8,000 in unpaid taxes (equal to $ today).
 Danny's great-aunt Theresa once owned the place, but died before she could pay them off.
 Unknown to them, a firm called Pritchard Chemicals is willing to acquire the property for its Fox River project, and turn it into a chemical waste dump.

 Danny discusses the scenario with two friends: a would-be entertainer named Silk Davis, and an athletic type named Spikes McClanahan.
-To earn enough money for keeping the Majestic, Danny attempts to open a bank account, while Silk and Spikes become suburban salespeople—but to no avail.
+To earn enough money for keeping the Majestic, Danny attempts to borrow funds from a bank, while Silk and Spikes become suburban salespeople—but to no avail.
 Afterward, the three disguise themselves as members of the Boy Scouts, and successfully sell a lot of mint cookies to office workers.

 Danny eventually makes Marie proud, not only with his earnings, but with a bundle of food supplies for a few needy neighbors.
 Soon, he and his friends travel to Hawley on a decorated van, but the worn-down state of the Majestic catches them off-guard.
 Rockefeller G. Harding, a residing hermit, gives them a tour that leaves the newcomers more appalled.
 They begin to renovate the building and transform it into "The New Hotel Majestic...For Kids Only", promising "MTV in every room" once it re-opens.
 But several of the townsfolk express their displeasure over what could happen to their town, and even take measures to keep Danny and friends out of their lives.
+The challenge is magnified by a local politician who is in the pocket of a chemical company that hopes to turn the hotel into a toxic dump site.
+He rallies townspeople to oppose the restoration, and to harass the kids.

 Meanwhile, Rockefeller suggests that Danny recruit stockholders to manage the hotel.
 In doing so, Danny scouts the New York streets and hires many of his friends for that purpose.
 Arriving in Hawley, the stockholders of Majestic Enterprises are as dismayed as Danny, Spikes and Silk previously were; the luxury they expected of the Majestic is nowhere in sight.
 Instead, they are put to the task of fixing up the place within a month, after which inspection will take place.

+Overhearing details of the chemical company's plans, they discredit the local politician who had been giving them grief, after which they complete their restoration and open the hotel.